viega/hatrack/src/README.md

 Generally, on first glance that's seemed to have helped, but on one algorithm, it was seeming to hurt.
 I haven't given it enough attention yet, so different algorithms may or may not do this.

-Finally, there are minor cosmetic differences that I might never bother to resolve, often resulting from too LITTLE cut and paste (perhaps).
-For instance, both implementations might have a test that is identical, and currently algorithm A will do 'if (x)' where algorithm b does 'if (!x)'.

-Sorry about that.
-A part of me wants to keep polishing and tweaking forever (or least before letting ANYONE see), but I also want to get this out there for feedback from some friends!